 Yes, there is!
 As we’ve already mentioned earlier, some data loss scenarios can be addressed with DIY data recovery software.
 Here are three popular data recovery software applications available to Windows, Mac, and Linux users:

-- Disk Drill (Windows, Mac) Editors’ Pick: Used by professionals and regular home users alike, Disk Drill is loved for its excellent performance and easy-to-use interface.
+- Disk Drill (Windows, Mac): Used by professionals and regular home users alike, Disk Drill is loved for its excellent performance and easy-to-use interface.
 It is also extremely safe.

 - Recuva (Windows): This free data recovery software application makes finding and undeleting lost files on Windows computers straightforward thanks to its recovery wizard.

 - PhotoRec (Windows, Mac, Linux): PhotoRec runs on almost every major operating system in existence, and it supports hundreds of image, video, audio, and document file formats.

 Unfortunately, there’s no way to overcome this limitation of data recovery software applications.
 In fact, we strongly advise against attempting to use such applications to recover data from failing storage devices since you would likely only make the situation worse.

 Unless you have the necessary experience, cleanroom equipment, and precision tools, let data recovery professionals deal with physical damage and use data recovery software only when recovering logically damaged devices.